cs1302uga/cs1302-hw7.6/README.md

 ## Questions

-In your notes, clearly answer the following questions.
+Answer the following questions in your notes.
 These instructions assume that you are logged into the Odin server.

-**NOTE:** If a step requires you to enter in a command, please provide in your notes the full command that you typed to make the related action happen.
+**NOTE:** If a step requires you to enter a command, please provide in your notes the full command that you typed to make the related action happen.
 If context is necessary (e.g., the command depends on your present working directory), then please note that context as well.